Lane Kenworthy, The Good Society

 Then again, many low-income students, and their parents, may not be aware of the extensive financial aid for which they are eligible, so they may perceive the price of college to be much higher than it actually is.10 The fact that colleges have tended to make it difficult to figure out the amount of available financial aid probably contributes to this.11

 One indicator that perceived price is a key factor is that the gap in college completion owes mostly to a gap in entry.
 Figure 7 shows rates of entry and completion by parents’ income for Americans born around 1980.
 The large gap in completion is already present in entry.
-Also, the college entry rate for high-performing students from low-income families is much lower than for high-performing students from high-income families.9
+Also, the college entry rate for high-performing students from low-income families is much lower than for high-performing students from high-income families.12

 According to the data in figure 6 above, between 1999 and 2011 the actual net yearly price of attending a public four-year college increased by about $2,000 for students from a household in the lowest income quartile and about $3,000 for students from a household in the lower-middle quartile.
 Research over the past three decades on the impact of price on college entry suggests that an increase of $1,000 in price reduces entry by three to five percentage points.13 If this estimate is correct, the increased price of college, though not especially large, could account for much of the lag in college entry and completion among students from lower-income backgrounds over the past generation.

 Another suggestive piece of evidence on the impact of college price comes from cross-country comparison.
-In Denmark, Finland, Norway, and Sweden, attending a four-year public university is free, and in those countries the odds that a person whose parents didn’t complete high school will attend college are between 40% and 60%, compared to just 30% in the United States.11
+In Denmark, Finland, Norway, and Sweden, attending a four-year public university is free, and in those countries the odds that a person whose parents didn’t complete high school will attend college are between 40% and 60%, compared to just 30% in the United States.14